-Employers - 14.43 percent of applicable member earnings for fiscal year 2017-18.
+Employers - 16.28 percent of applicable member earnings.

-Pursuant to AB 1469, employer contributions will increase from a prior rate of 8.25 percent to a total of 19.1 percent of applicable member earnings phased in over seven years starting in 2014.
+Pursuant to AB 1469, employer contributions will increase from a prior rate of 8.25 percent to a total of 18.1 percent of applicable member earnings phased in over seven years starting in 2014.
 The legislation also gives the CalSTRS board limited authority to adjust employer contribution rates from July 1, 2021 through June 2046 in order to eliminate the remaining unfunded actuarial obligation related to service credited to members prior to July 1, 2014.
 The CalSTRS board cannot adjust the rate by more than 1 percent in a fiscal year, and the total contribution rate in addition to the 8.25 percent cannot exceed 12 percent.

-The CalSTRS employer contribution rate increases effective for fiscal year 2017-18 through fiscal year 2045-46 are summarized in the table below:
+The CalSTRS employer contribution rate increases effective for fiscal year 2018-19 through fiscal year 2045-46 are summarized in the table below: